Ellis continues to make point on defensive end

 "That's a big key as far as I'm concerned," Nelson said recently, "that Monta has not struggled guarding (shooting guards).
 The four players I have (in the backcourt), if I don't have to play them out of position, is pretty solid.
 We've just got to make our adjustments up front."

 Tuesday night, Ellis matched up against Memphis guard O.J.
 Mayo, who had averaged 17.4 points entering the game.
-Mayo scored 22 points in the Grizzlies' 121-108 victory, but 14 came with Ellis out of the game or not guarding Mayo (mostly
+Mayo scored 22 points in the Grizzlies' 121-108 victory, but 14 came with Ellis out of the game or not guarding Mayo (mostly because of Ellis' foul trouble).

 The most noticeable difference in Ellis' defense is effort.
 He still has problems against stronger players, and he coasts occasionally on that end of the court — which is perhaps understandable considering his big minutes and offensive load.